-The romanesque parish church of St. Peter and Paul was established at the end of the 12th or early 13th century, when the settlement was an important center, later losing to the new town.
+The romanesque parish church, originally dedicated only to St. Peter, was established at the end of the 12th or early 13th century, when the settlement was an important center, later losing to the new town.
 The first written references to it come from the middle of the 14th century.
-According to tradition, it was founded by Piotr Dunin, palatine of prince Bolesław Krzywousty.
-Church originally had the call of St. Peter.
-At the end of the 15th or early 16th century it was expanded.
-In 1907, the western part of the church was thoughtlessly dismantled to create a new, ugly building.
+According to tradition, it was founded by Piotr Dunin, palatine of prince Bolesław Krzywousty, however, as the church was under royal patronage, the founder was probably the ruler, perhaps Władysław Laskonogi or Władysław Odonic, who ruled the Kalisz land in the first half of the 13th century.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Różański A., Jednoprzestrzenne kościoły romańskie z terenu Wielkopolski, Poznań 2010.

 Świechowski Z., Architektura romańska w Polsce, Warszawa 2000.

 Świechowski Z., Sztuka romańska w Polsce, Warszawa 1990.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 1, architektura sakralna, Kalisz 2007.